PDF 202 KB

 Priority Care Centres Information Sheet

-The Priority Care Centres provide community-based healthcare and treatment for eligible patients who would otherwise be seeking a service from an SA Health Emergency Department.
+Priority Care Centres (PCCs) provide community-based healthcare and treatment for eligible patients with urgent but non-life threatening conditions who would otherwise be seeking treatment at a public hospital emergency department.

-The Centres are led by General Practitioners with additional support from SA Health hospital staff specially trained in acute assessment and care.
-They also offer a range of other services that can support care and treatment including access to:
+These centres are led by general practitioners with additional support from SA Health hospital-trained nurses.
+They can also provide a range of services that can support care and treatment, including access to:

 Patients with conditions that can be treated at a PCC can be referred by:

 Patients referred from a public hospital emergency department may choose to remain at the emergency department to wait for care and treatment.

 Patients who are eligible for Medicare can access a PCC with no out‑of‑pocket costs, and will need to provide their Medicare card on arrival at the centre.

 Referral partners can contact firstname.lastname@example.org for additional information on referral pathways.